 Anita Locke is a Licensed Site Remediation Professional (LSRP) and Senior Scientist at Geosyntec Consultants, Inc. in Pennington, NJ.
 Anita has over 20 years of experience in environmental consulting including managing a wide range of environmental investigations, assessments and remediation in New Jersey.
 She has performed, managed and directed varied projects for private, commercial and governmental clients including those in the industrial manufacturing, warehousing, chemical and petroleum sectors.
 She has assisted clients and interacted with regulatory agencies throughout all stages of investigation and remediation.
 She has conducted environmental due diligence for property transactions for buyers and sellers of commercial and industrial facilities.
 She serves as LSRP for commercial and industrial manufacturing facilities, with a particular focus on NJ Industrial Site Recovery Act (ISRA) sites.

 In addition to NJ SWEP, Anita also serves as Chair of the LSRPA Finance Committee.
-She is a member of the LSRPA/NJ SWEP Golf Event Committee and also participates in the stakeholder review of NJDEP proposed technical guidance.
 Anita received her Bachelor’s Degree in Geology from the University of Delaware and lives in Bordentown City with her husband and son.
 In her spare time, Anita enjoys traveling, live music and learning to play golf.

 P. (609) 236-8171 / scholarship@njswep.org

-Emily is a Project Geologist at Terraphase Engineering Inc. (Terraphase) with a particular focus in site characterization and due diligence in New Jersey.
+Emily is a Senior Project Geologist at Terraphase Engineering Inc. (Terraphase) with a particular focus in site characterization and due diligence in New Jersey.
 Before joining Terraphase three years ago, Emily spent three years at the Thrasher Group in West Virginia performing Environmental Site Assessments (ESAs) and subsurface investigations of soil and groundwater.
 Emily received her B.S. in Earth and Environmental Science from Lehigh University where she played softball, and her M.S. in Geology from West Virginia University.
-Emily and her fiancé have settled in the Princeton area and enjoy spending time outside with friends and family.
+Emily and her husband have settled in the Princeton area and enjoy spending time outside with friends, family, and her newborn son.

 P. (856) 399-7720 / news@njswep.org